-The main way in which we can reduce the amount of inheritance tax paid on our estate is to make use of the nil-rate band.
-The nil-rate band is the first £325,000 of an individual’s estate on which no inheritance tax is paid.
+The main way to reduce the amount of inheritance tax paid on an estate is to use the nil-rate band.
+The nil-rate band is the first £325,000 of an individual’s estate where no inheritance tax is paid.

-The residence nil-rate Band (RNRB) was introduced in April 2017.
-This is an extra allowance on top of the standard nil-rate band.
+The residence nil-rate Band (RNRB) was introduced in April 2017 and is an extra allowance on top of the standard nil-rate band.

 The RNRB applies if the: